hacknorris-code/tinies/README.md

 # tiny-games

-set of 4 nano-sized games. tried to not make files bigger than 1300 bytes (if github used quic it'd be single packet per game, actually).
+set of 4 nano-sized games and few tools. tried to not make files bigger than 1300 bytes (if github used quic it'd be single packet per game, actually).